hhru/api/docs_eng/employer_vacancies.md

 ### Errors

-* `403 Forbidden` - Current user is not an employer, the current user attempts to request data for another manager, or the manager does not have access to publish vacancies
+* `404 Not Found` - The current user is not an employer, the current user attempts to request data for another manager, or the manager does not have access to publish vacancies
 * `404 Not Found` - Manager or company does not exist or is not available for the current user

 <a name="creation"></a>